Powerful partnerships. Standout solutions.

 - Cooperative Purchasing Systems, including creation of a CPS by lead agency

 Maeve has represented litigants in significant published and unpublished procurement cases, including the lottery, state health benefits, and vehicle inspection contracts.
+She represents clients in connection with any competitively conferred rights, including most recently, cannabis licensing in New Jersey, both at the State and local levels.
 She also represents clients before a number of New Jersey state administrative agencies including labor, treasury, personnel and environmental protection.
 She has represented clients in connection with New Jersey Department of Labor prevailing wage audits, enforcement actions and hearings.
 Maeve has conducted client in-house trainings on bid preparation and compliance.
 She also has conducted client in-house training on prevailing wage compliance, including contracts spanning multiple jurisdictions, and contracts involving both prevailing wage and non-prevailing wage work, as well as work on state lease properties.

 Maeve has served as counsel to a number of public entities at the state and local levels.
 She currently serves as General Counsel to Ewing Township, NJ and was former General Counsel to the Borough of Princeton, where she served as counsel during the consolidation of Princeton Borough and Princeton Township.
 She was also general counsel to the Trenton Housing Authority for a number of years.
-She served as procurement counsel for Kean University, addressing numerous procurement and protest related issues on behalf of the university.
 She has served as outside counsel for Stockton University for Open Public Records Act- related litigation.
 She has served as outside procurement and appeals counsel to the New Jersey Schools Development Authority and represented that agency on a number of matters involving the agency’s many procurements.
 She is a frequent lecturer on procurement and related topics.

 - Contract Award Challenge – We represented an unsuccessful bidder in a $6.5 billion contract for pharmacy benefits management services.
 We appealed the award decision by the New Jersey Division of Purchase and Property, arguing that the successful bidder included an improper pricing reservation in its bid proposal that rendered it fatally defective.
 In a published decision, the New Jersey Appellate Division agreed with our argument, finding the successful bidder’s pricing exception to be a material, nonwaivable deviation from the bid specifications.
 The Court therefore reversed the State’s contract award to the low bidder and ordered a rebid.
 (In the Matter of Request for Proposals #17DPP00144, 454 N.J.
 Super.
 527 (App.
 Div.
 2007))